x/Game-Development-in-Javascript-Tutorial/part-one.md

 For the most part this code looks something like C or Java, the only really weird thing is the ```!==``` which is equivalent to what you normally see ```!=```.
 If this were checking equality we'd use ```===``` instead of ```==```.
 This is a minor detail about how JavaScript handles equality, for now just accept it.

-Look at the first line of the function...
+Look at the first line of the function:

 ```javascript
 var length = word.length;